-- Overseeing the operation of the Student Services Office and its relationship with the Graduate Studies Committee. - Ensuring that curricular revisions, program and course approvals, and requests for new programs and courses are processed in a timely and efficient manner. - Serving as a liaison between Program Chairs and the Chair's Office. - Assisting with annual evaluations of faculty and staff. - Overseeing the scheduling of courses for the Department. - Supervision of some support staff. - Working with faculty on regional campuses. - Other duties as assigned by the Chair.
+- Working closely with undergraduate and graduate studies committees - Leadership in curricular aspects of program changes and development of new programs. - Leadership in curricular aspects of course changes and course development - Representing the department as needed as curriculum goes through various approval processes - Supervision of assigned staff. - Participation in mid-year and annual reviews of faculty and staff - Working collaboratively with the Department Chair on a variety of projects, initiatives, and reports - Representing the department at events as needed - Serving on the Dean's Executive Council - Participating on the EHE Curriculum Committee.
+This responsibility rotates annually among the three Associate Chairs - Engaging in the overall leadership of the department - Other duties as assigned may include, but are not limited to. - Overseeing the operation of the Student Services Office and its relationship with the Graduate Studies Committee. - Ensuring that curricular revisions, program and course approvals, and requests for new programs and courses are processed in a timely and efficient manner. - Serving as a liaison between Program Chairs and the Chair's Office. - Assisting with annual evaluations of faculty and staff. - Overseeing the scheduling of courses for the Department. - Supervision of some support staff. - Working with faculty on regional campuses.